-Any bulk packages of a Marine Pollutant must display the Marine Pollutant marking (white triangle with a fish and an "X" through the fish).
+Any bulk packages of a Marine Pollutant must display the Marine Pollutant marking (white triangle with a fish and an -X" through the fish).
 This marking (it is not a placard) must also be displayed on the outside of the vehicle.
-In addition, a notation must be made on the shipping papers near the description of the material: "Marine Pollutant".
+In addition, a notation must be made on the shipping papers near the description of the material: -Marine Pollutant".

-Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA DEF Corporation 55 FROM: Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Description Weight 1 cylinder RQ ("RQ" means that this is a reportable quantity.)
-Phosgene, 2.3, UN1076 Poison, Inhalation Hazard, Zone A (Phosgene is the proper shipping name from Column 2 of the Hazardous Materials Table.)
-(2.3 is the Hazard Class from Column 3 of the Hazardous Materials Table.)
-(Un1076 is the Identification Number from Column 4 of the Hazardous materials Table.)
-25 lbs
+Shipping Paper TO: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des scription Weight 1 cylinder RQ (-RQ means that this is a reportable quantity.)
+2 of the Materials (2.3 is Class fr 3 of the Materials (Un1076 Identifica Number Column Hazardo Table.)
+Inhalation ne is the shipping om Column Hazardous Table.) the Hazardous Table.) is the ation from 4 of the us materials 25 lbs This is to certify that the above named materials are properly classified, described, packaged marked and labeled and are in proper condition for transportation